RTSP: The Real-Time Streaming Protocol Explained (Update)

 WebRTC

-WebRTC used to be restricted to small-scale streaming and browser-based publishing, but that’s all changing.
+WebRTC used to be restricted to small-scale streaming and browser-based publishing.
+But, that’s all changing.
 A technology called the WebRTC HTTP Ingest Protocol (WHIP) provides encoding software and hardware with a standard signaling protocol when talking to media servers, thus removing WebRTC connectivity barriers between encoders and media servers.
 And Wowza’s Real-Time Streaming at Scale feature for Wowza Video supports WHIP, as well as streaming to a million viewers.

 Using Wowza as Your RTSP Server